GabyVela/Udacity_Final_Project/README.md

     The classes in Kitchen.hpp have private andd protected functions that hide the behavior.

 2.6 Classes follow an appropriate inheritance hierarchy.
-    There is a hierarchy between ChefAgent, WaiterAgent with JobAgent, DemoRobot and ROS Node.
+    There is a hierarchy between ChefAgent, WaiterAgent with JobAgent.

 2.7 Overloaded functions allow the same function to operate on different parameters.
     JobQueue constructor can set a maximum specified size or a default size if the parameter is not passed.